Top Christmas Markets in The Netherlands

 Close-up photo of green Christmas garland with lights along a Christmas stall roof with a lot of white Christmas lights blurry in the backgrounds

 As the temperature drops, the coziness factor increases in the Netherlands.
-This magical season is marked by vibrant Christmas markets, sparkling lights adorning city streets, and a rich tapestry of traditional festivities.
-In the Netherlands, the holiday spirit is a time of togetherness and merriment, with unique Dutch customs adding a touch of charm to the global celebration of Christmas.
+This magical season is marked by vibrant Christmas markets, sparkling lights adorning city streets, and a rich tapestry of traditional (and not-so-traditional) festivities.

 Christmas in the Netherlands is a time of enchanting traditions and festive celebrations.
-While the Dutch have their own unique customs, such as the Sinterklaas celebration on December 5th, they also embrace the joy and magic of Christmas Eve, Christmas Day, and the day after Christmas.
+While the Dutch have their own unique customs, such as the Sinterklaas celebration on December 5th, they also embrace the joy and magic of Christmas Eve (Kerstavond), Christmas Day (Eerste Kerstdag/First Christmas Day), and the day after Christmas (Tweede Kerstdag/Second Christmas Day).

-The country comes alive with twinkling lights, charming Christmas markets, and a warm holiday atmosphere, inviting both locals and visitors to share in the Dutch holiday spirit.
+The country comes alive with charming Christmas markets in cities and villages and a warm holiday atmosphere, inviting both locals and visitors to share in the Dutch holiday spirit.
+However, most of these markets are not daily and they aren’t usually what you experience in Germany.

 Most of these are free to enter with the exception of anything with *